 In a perfect world, you’d be able to set up a home office in a spare room in your house.
 However, not everyone has a spare room available that gives them the privacy they need.
 To make the most of your space, find an area that’s quiet enough for you to have some privacy and allows you to get your work done.
 Depending on the type of work you do, you may want to choose a spot that has a professional background should you need to meet with clients virtually.
 You’ll also want an area that allows you to spread out should you need additional tech equipment.

-You may need to share your workspace with your kids if you don’t have a lot of room in your home.
+You may need to share your workspace with your kids if you live in a small home.
 Fortunately, you can make this work for both you and your little ones.
 If you have a baby, make sure to move the furniture around to create plenty of space for baby to crawl.
 As your child grows and becomes a toddler, you can change the space again and create an area where they can do art, read, and play.
 Just be sure to keep the noisier toys outside your workspace.

 If you have the space, it may be a good idea to get a sturdy work desk for your new home office.
 When you’re working from home for the long-term, setting up a desk ensures that you have a designated “work” area where you can put your job away for the day once you’re finished.
 This can help you maintain a better work-life balance while you’re away from the office.
 Just be sure that the desk you get is capable of withstanding wear and tear such as desks with laminate coatings.
 Coatings have two primary functions: decoration and protection, which can come in handy when you have kids.